sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * NetworkX 2:
    * spectrum -- This should probably not be wrapped, but instead mimicked, since sage's linear algebra is undoubtedly faster.
    * hybrid, threshold -- Figure out what these are?

- * NICE: The nauty clone for computing automorphism groups of graphs, and computing isomorphism.
-It has been converted to Pyrex, but it could still stand much optimization.
-Tabled, since Leon's programs will likely beat it out in spades.